 To obtain more information about HASA services, contact the ServiceLine at 212-971-0626.

-HIV/AIDS services are administered by the HIV/AIDS Services Administration’s (HASA), part of HRA’s Customized Assistance Services (CAS).
+HIV/AIDS services are administered by the HIV/AIDS Services Administration’s (HASA), part of HRA’s Office of Special Services.
 HASA has been in existence since the 1980s and was one of the first local government responses to the AIDS epidemic in the country.
 HASA expedites access to essential benefits and social services needed by persons living with AIDS or clinical symptomatic HIV illness and their families.